 An Apple soundbar could be on the way, merging Apple TV with the impressive audio processing and voice control of the HomePod.
-It's purely a rumour at this stage, but it sounds like it could be a match made in heaven.
+It's only a rumour at this stage, but it sounds like a match made in heaven.
 Here's everything we know about the Apple soundbar so far...

 While market-leaders Amazon and Google enthusiastically added their smart home technology to TVs, speakers, lightbulbs, plugs and clocks, Apple waited patiently until 2018 to launch its first smart speaker (the now discontinued HomePod).